neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 ## Sparse Transfer Learning with a Custom Dataset

-Because SparseML is integrated with YOLOv8, we can easily pass custom datasets to the training flows in the Ultralytics format.
+Because SparseML is integrated with YOLOv8, you can easily pass custom datasets to the training flows in the Ultralytics format.
 Check out the [Ultralytics documentation](https://docs.ultralytics.com/datasets/detect/) for more details.

 ### Ultralytics Dataset Format